-Senator Cory Booker’s Justice For All Event Interrupted By Terrifying Car Crash Into The Building
+Senator Cory Booker’s ‘Justice For All’ Event Interrupted By Terrifying Car Crash Into The Building

 — Patricia Mazzei (@PatriciaMazzei) April 28, 2019

-Despite the interruption, the Senator was able to finish his speech at the Miami Soul Cafe and stay for a Q&A with his supporters.
+Despite the interruption, the senator was able to finish his speech at the Miami Soul Cafe, staying for a Q&A with his supporters.

-“I was so inspired by the leaders here in Florida who changed something that was put into place as a means of suppressing African Americans, specifically…you literally had counties in this state where one out of every three African Americans could not vote because criminal justice wasn’t equal.”
+“I was so inspired by the leaders here in Florida who changed something that was put into place as a means of suppressing African Americans, specifically… you literally had counties in this state where one out of every three African Americans could not vote because criminal justice wasn’t equal.”

 Booker went on to point out the absurdity of a person with minor infractions, such as a nonviolent drug offense, being unable to vote for the rest of their lives.

 Despite the passing of the amendment, Florida’s House of Representatives is attempting to reverse the measure.
-Booker called the House’s actions as “outrageous and unacceptable.”
+Booker called the House’s actions “outrageous and unacceptable.”